mpicbg-scicomp/tissue_miner/README.md

 About
 =================

 TissueMiner is a framework to perform a multiscale analysis of an entire developing epithelium acquired at cellular resolution over several hours or days.
-It  includes **(a)** tools to build a database from a timelapse movie, **(b)** ready-to-use tool to analyze various aspects of cell and tissue morphogenesis, and **(c)** a powerful but yet easy to use R programming interface to allow for the implementation of custom analyses.
+It  includes **(a)** tools to build a database from a timelapse movie, **(b)** ready-to-use tools to analyze various aspects of cell and tissue morphogenesis, and **(c)** a powerful but yet easy to use R programming interface to allow for the implementation of custom analyses.

-### Cell Tracking Data Database
+### (a) Cell Tracking Data Database

 First, TissueMiner tracks cells in timelapse image series of a tissue and stores the results in a database.
 To do so, it uses [TissueAnalyzer](MovieProcessing.md#TissueAnalyzer) to segment and track cells in time and space.